puppetlabs/bolt/pre-docs/writing_plans.md

 Indicators that a plan has run successfully or failed.

 Any plan that completes execution without an error is considered successful.
 The `bolt` command exits 0 and any calling plans continue execution.
 If any calls to `run_` functions fail **without** `_catch_errors` then the plan halts execution and is considered a failure.
 Any calling plans also halt until a `run_plan` call with `_catch_errors` or a `catch_errors` block is reached.
-If one isn't reached, the `bolt` command performs an exit 2.
+If one isn't reached, the `bolt` command will exit 2.
 When writing a plan if you have reason to believe it has failed, you can fail the plan with the `fail_plan` function.
 This causes the bolt command to exit 2 and prevents calling plans executing any further, unless `run_plan` was called with `_catch_errors` or in a `catch_errors` block.

 ### Failing plans